-The ACT has some of the lowest electricity and gas prices in the country but our cold winters mean we use a lot of energy for heating.
+The ACT has some of the lowest electricity and gas prices in Australia, but our cold winters mean we use a lot of energy for heating.
 There is more we can all do to reduce the amount of energy we use in our homes and businesses without compromising on our comfort and convenience.

 The ACT Government is working to improve the energy efficiency of our homes, buildings and appliances through many programs and policies.
-Here are some examples of the Actsmart programs:
+Here are some examples of the available Actsmart programs:

 - Home Energy Efficiency Program for low income households

 Households can participate in the EEIS by booking a free Energy Saving House Call or calling ActewAGL on 1300 789 002.
 An authorised installer will install free energy saving products, such as standby power controllers, energy efficient light bulbs (including LED downlights) and draught stoppers at a time that suits you.

 Home energy ratings tell us about the thermal performance of a building, or how well it can maintain a comfortable temperature.
 Understanding our home's thermal performance can help us live cheaply and comfortably.
 We also need to think about how we use both the building and the appliances inside.

 In the ACT all new buildings must meet the government's energy efficiency standards.
 These standards also apply when we substantially alter dwellings.
 The standards apply to the whole building, not just the part being altered.
 Find out more in the fact sheet on energy rating of residential buildings in the ACT, and through the EnergyFit homes Initiative.

 New apartment buildings must meet the equivalent of five stars with an average of six stars across all apartments in the building.

 All homes being sold in the ACT must have an energy rating.
 If a rating has been done it must be disclosed when advertising a home for rent.
 The ACT Government is also considering options for providing more directly relevant energy efficiency information to all potential ACT tenants.
 See the updates posted each six months on the AP2 Implementation website.